dylemma/scala.frp/readme.md

 Start by making an `EventSource`, which is itself an `EventStream`.

-	val ints = new EventSource[Int]
+	val ints = EventSource[Int]

 Now, `ints` can either `fire` events or `stop`.
-Once a stream has `stop`ped, it can't `fire` any more events.
+Once a stream has stopped, it can't fire any more events.
 Stopping an event stream isn't mandatory, but sometimes you need to know when a stream has stopped (e.g. `EventStream` concatenation).
 You can hook directly into the stream by using

+	//requires an implicit Observer
-	ints observe {
+	ints sink {
 		case Fire(e) =>
 			//handle event `e`
 			true